mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 11–12 Very rough jump, emergence is at 100 x 2D diameters from the target world.

 JUMPSPACE CURRENTS

 A current is a jumpspace phenomenon which typically links two specific points in normal space.
-A jumpspace current allows a ship to rapidly transit between its entry and exit points using a normal jump, so a one- week jump made at the entry point to a current can allow a ship to travel hundreds or even thousands of parsecs.
+A jumpspace current allows a ship to rapidly transit between its entry and exit points using a normal jump, so a one-week jump made at the entry point to a current can allow a ship to travel hundreds or even thousands of parsecs.
 However, this can damage the ship’s drive or even destroy it if it is not properly calibrated for that